73v3/gridman_ecs/README.md

 ## Assets

-All assets (textures, sounds, and fonts) are included in the assets/ directory and are licensed under the MIT License.
-The color palette is based on [Sweetie-16](https://lospec.com/palette-list/sweetie-16) by GrafxKid.
+The font "Press Start 2P" (cody@zone38.net) is licensed under the SIL OPEN FONT LICENSE Version 1.1 The color palette is [Sweetie-16](https://lospec.com/palette-list/sweetie-16) by GrafxKid.

 ## License

-This project is licensed under the MIT License.
+This project, with the exception of the font, is licensed under the MIT License.
 See the LICENSE file on GitHub for details.
-All code and assets are free to use, modify, and distribute under the terms of the MIT License.

 ## Installation